Gao Gang: Northeast China

 In 1945, Gao joined the Politburo of the Chinese Communist Party, and was transferred along with Lin Biao to northeast China (Dongbei), becoming head of the local party (the Northeastern Bureau), state and military apparatus.
 By 1947 Gao was the most important cadre in the region.
 After the founding of the PRC in 1949, Gao was named one of the six chairmen of the State Council, under Mao Zedong.

 Influence from the nearby Soviet Union meant that Soviet ideas of industrial organization and economic planning were prominent, and Gao strongly supported these methods as the area became China's center of heavy industry.
 Northeastern Chinese areas such as Manchuria held further significance to China due to its occupation by the Japanese earlier in the century, and the People's Liberation Army's symbolic liberation of it from the Kuomintang in 1948 gave the region greater appeal for the CCP's industrial plans.
 Gao Gang, now an influential local party cadre in the Northeastern region, detailed in a 1950 report that the CCP shall "recon[struct] the Northeast to serve as a starting point or important base for the industrialization of the whole country" Gao Gang was thus, a key contributing player in the country's economic reconstruction and general production management in the early years of the CCP regime.

 Due to its economic advancement, the northeast region was often used to test new Communist policies, something that increased both the prestige of the region and that of Gao himself.
 Gao also received significant propaganda coverage, as workers and peasants were encouraged to respond to his 'call' for increased industrial production; personal letters supporting him and salutations to his health were also published.

 In July 1950, shortly after the outbreak of the Korean War, Gao was placed in command of the 260,000-man "Northern Frontier Guards", stationed along the border with North Korea.
 Gao was then held responsible for preparing his forces for the possibility of China's participation in the war.
 When China finally entered the Korean War in November 1950, Chinese forces were commanded by Peng Dehuai.
+During the Korean war, Gao developed a strong working relationship with Zhou Enlai.